grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 To do so, activate two additional features:

 - `externalServiceAccounts` - To obtain a managed service account to retrieve Grafana users' permissions.
-- `idForwarding` - To obtain ID tokens that identify the requester (user or service account).
+- `idForwarding` - To obtain an ID token that identify the requester (user or service account).

 In your `plugin.json`, add the `iam` section to get a service account token with the needed permissions: